OrensteinLab/PrimerDesigner/README.md

   - Finds the most efficient primer set for a single protein by computing the longest path in the primer graph.

 - **PD-var-ILP**
-  - Finds the efficient primer set  for a number of variants of the same protein-coding sequence by preventing selections of primers from overlapping subsequences.
+  - Finds the most efficient primer set  for a number of variants of the same protein-coding sequence by imposing ILP constraints to prevent the selections of primers from overlapping subsequences.

 - **PD-mul-Greedy**
-  - Finds the optimal primer set for multiple non-homologous proteins by computing applying an iterative greedy apporoach using the longest path algorithm.
+  - Finds the optimal primer set for multiple non-homologous proteins by applying an iterative greedy apporoach using the longest path algorithm in the primer graph.

 - **PD-mul-ILP**
   - Finds the optimal primer set for multiple non-homologous proteins.